reneuir/reneuir-web/program.md

 - ColPruner: Combining Complementary Pruning Approaches for ColBERT in Web Search (20 minutes + 10 minutes QA)
 - From Vector Representations to Neural Representations: Learned Query-Specific Relevance Functions (10 minutes + 5 minutes QA)

-## Detailed Schedule for the Second Paper Presentation Session (14:15 - 15:30)
+## Detailed Schedule for the Second Paper Presentation Session (15:15 - 15:30)

 We have four invited papers (each with 10 minutes + 5 minutes QA):

 - 2D Matryoshka Training for Information Retrieval.
 - [Efficiency of First-Stage Retrieval](/assets/slides/harlan25-efficiency-of-first-stage-retrieval.pdf).

+## Detailed Schedule for the Second Paper Presentation Session (16:00 - 16:45)

+We have four invited papers (each with 10 minutes + 5 minutes QA):

 - Efficient Approximate Nearest Neighbor Search on a Raspberry Pi.
 - [An Alternative to FLOPS Regularization to Effectively Productionize SPLADE-Doc](/assets/slides/porco25-an-alternative-to-flops-regularization-to-effectively-productionize-splade-doc.pdf).
 - TITE: Token-Independent Text Encoder for Information Retrieval.

 ## Collab-a-thon Session (16:00 - 17:30)